 Among other issues his work satirized the dictatorship of Porfirio Diaz and bourgeois lifestyle of the pre-revolutionary era.
 French artist Jean Charlot called Posada the “printmaker to the Mexican people.”

-In a lifetime of extraordinary work, La Catrina has become one of Posada’s most iconic images.
+In a lifetime of extraordinary work, La Catrina Skull has become one of Posada’s most iconic images.
 His figure of a female skull wearing an elegant broad-brimmed hat of the Victorian Era was created 1910 and his death in 1913.
 She was originally titled “Calavera Garbancera, a nickname for Mexican people who adopted European style.

 Although Jose Guadalupe Posada was popular in his time, he died in poverty and was largely forgotten by the end of his days.
 In the true spirit of Dia De Los Muertos, his career blossomed after his death.
 French artist Jean Charlot saw Posada’s work in the 1920s thanks to another fan, Diego Rivera.
-Both gave Posada the publicity necessary to be honored as a great folk artist.
+Both gave Posada and his Catrina Skull the publicity necessary to be honored as a great folk artist.

 Posadas’s original Catrina was known, but Diego Rivera gave her popularity a huge boost.
-In his 1947 mural, Dream of a Sunday Afternoon Along Central Alameda (Sueno de una Tarde Dominical en la Alameda Central) Rivera gave Posada’s Catrina a new lease on life with a full body in Victorian garb.
+In his 1947 mural, Dream of a Sunday Afternoon Along Central Alameda (Sueno de una Tarde Dominical en la Alameda Central) Rivera gave her a new lease on life with a full body in Victorian garb.
 In the famous painting, the boy holding her bony hand is Rivera himself.
 Frida Kahlo stands beside them.

 People create elaborately decorate altars (ofrendas) that include elements of earth, wind, water and fire.
 They frequently include favorite foods, beverages, candles, photos, and sometimes belongings of the deceased they wish to honor.